yearn/yearn-devdocs/docs/getting-started/using-yearn.md

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/63cb991c-71de-4840-8bf2-38084e7ab907)

-Zapping provider can be set in the same page:
+The Zap provider can be set on the same page:

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/87d20e40-2792-4790-a3f9-d7cb0d6ed961)

-Zapping also works on withdraw, so you can receive any desired token:
+Zapping also works on withdrawal, so you can receive any desired token:

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/0a6e66de-222a-471c-9003-071bdf87e042)